Research areas of the Professorship for Digital Business

 • Züllig, K.; Napirata, S.; Zimmermann, S. (2023): Context-Aware Marketing Attribution Based on Survival Analysis.
 Internationale Tagung Wirtschaftsinformatik (WI) 2023.
 Paderborn, Germany.

-Our research in the area Digital Education & AI Literacy
+Our research in the area Societal AI & Digital Education

-In the future, career opportunities and social participation will depend crucially on how confidently people deal with Artificial Intelligence - AI literacy will become a key skill of the digital era.
-We rely on innovative teaching methods to impart this essential skill in an effective and motivating way.
-The focus here is on the concept of Experiential AI Learning: through direct interaction with AI tools, learners experience the functionality and potential of the technology in a practical way.
-A particular advantage of our approaches lies in their applicability - teachers usually do not need any special prior knowledge to use the methods successfully in the classroom.
-The effectiveness and attractiveness of these strategies are tested and evaluated in comprehensive field experiments at (southern) German schools over several years.
-In this way, we develop practice-oriented, scalable solutions that promote AI skills in a sustainable and future-oriented way.
+Career opportunities and social participation will depend crucially in the future on how confidently people can use artificial intelligence – AI literacy is becoming a key skill in the digital age.
+We use innovative teaching methods to convey this essential skill effectively and in a motivating way.
+The focus is on the concept of experiential AI learning: through direct interaction with AI tools, learners experience the functionality and potential of the technology in a practical way.
+A particular advantage of our approaches is their applicability – teachers usually do not need any special prior knowledge to successfully use the methods in the classroom.
+The effectiveness and appeal of these strategies are being tested and evaluated in comprehensive field experiments at schools in southern Germany over several years.
+In this way, we are developing practical, scalable solutions that promote AI skills in a sustainable and future-oriented manner.

 Projects